Contact

 Chapter 6: Pros and Cons

-After analyzing features, pricing, and target audiences, it's worth taking a look at the pros and cons .
+After analyzing features, pricing, and target audiences, it is worth taking a closer look at the pros and cons.
 The following overview highlights the key strengths and weaknesses of both platforms at a glance.

 category